 Table of Contents

 Introduction: What’s now and what’s next in educational leadership, Deborah M. Netolicky.
 Section I: Knowledge and Theory of Educational Leadership 1.
 Back to the future: Recuperating educational administration?
 Pat Thomson 2.
 Leading forward by salvaging for the future, Christine Grice 3.
 Wayfinding: Navigating complexity for sustainable school leadership, Deborah M. Netolicky and Claire Golledge 4.
 Leading in context: Lessons from Nuance, Michael Fullan 5.
 Distributed leadership and networking: Exploring the evidence base.
 Cecilia Azorín, Alma Harris, and Michelle Jones Section 2: Diversity and Inclusion in Educational Leadership 6.
 Multilevel distributed leadership: From why to how.
-Asmaa Al-Fadala, Richard Paquin Morel, and James Spillane 7.
-"Deadly leadership" in the pursuit of Indigenous education excellence, Suraiya Hameed, Marnee Shay, and Jodie Miller 8.
+Asmaa Alfadala, Richard Paquin Morel, and James Spillane 7.
+'Deadly leadership' in the pursuit of Indigenous education excellence, Suraiya Hameed, Marnee Shay, and Jodie Miller 8.
 Leadership, identity, and intersectionality, Andy Hargreaves and Dennis Shirley 9.
 Women as leaders in education: What works and what must we improve?
 Vivienne Porritt 10.
 A tale of two leaders: Reflecting on senior co-leadership in higher education, Karen Edge Section 3: Systems and Structures for Educational Leadership 11.
-Leading large-scale educational change in the 21st Century: Educational leadership pre-, during, and post-pandemic, Carol Campbell 12.
-Educational administration’s Paradises Lost: A flâneur/se stroll through the futures past, Eugenie A. Samier 13.
+Leading large-scale educational change in the twenty-first century: Educational leadership pre-, during, and post-pandemic, Carol Campbell 12.
+Educational administration’s paradises lost: A flâneur/se stroll through the futures past, Eugenie A. Samier 13.
 Schools as ecosystems of leadership: Leading by all and for all, Liliana Mularczyk 14.
 Leading to liberate learning: Educational change meets social movements.
 Santiago, Rincón-Gallardo 15.
 What could education leadership look like outside the system?
-Annie Kidder, Christine Corso, and Eloise Tan.
+Annie Kidder, Eloise Tan, and Christine Corso.
 Conclusion: Educational leadership for all, Deborah M. Netolicky

 Deborah M. Netolicky is a school leader, teacher, and researcher with more than 20 years of experience in teaching and school leadership in Australia and England.
 She is author of Transformational Professional Learning: Making a Difference in Schools and co-editor of Flip the System Australia: What Matters in Education.